OUR THOUGHTS ON MARRIAGE

 The Bible contains relatively few direct commands about the day-to-day living of a godly marriage.
-This makes it hard to "grab the Book and look it up."
-However, marriage, and what God intended it to be, is an often-present "undercurrent" throughout the Word.
-A clear understanding requires a solid Bible foundation; just one more good reason to have daily time in the Word.
-What follows is based on our understanding of the scriptures, twenty-seven years of trying to live by them, and countless discussions with other married couples and those who minister to them.
+This makes it hard to “grab the Book and look it up.”
+However, marriage, and what God intended it to be, is an often-present “undercurrent” throughout the Word.
+A clear understanding requires a solid Bible foundation; just one more good reason to be in the Word regularly.
+What follows is based on our understanding of the scriptures, thirty-two years of trying to live by them, and countless discussions with other married couples and those who minister to couples.

 - God’s command to us about marriage is to leave, cleave, and become one.
 (Gen 2:24, Mat 19:5, and Mark 10:7) God calls us to:

 - Separate from our parents, both physically and emotionally.